ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/troubleshooting.md

 The IP Fabric VM can be also rebooted or shutdown using CLI.

 - For rebooting the VM, use the `reboot` command.
-- For shutting down the VM, use the `shutdown -h now` command.
+- For shutting down the VM, use the `poweroff` command.